mercenaryntx/Xbl/README.md

 # Prerequisites
 ## Xbox Live
-**Xbl CLI** is built on OpenXBL, an unofficial Xbox Live API.
+**Xbl CLI** is built on OpenXBL, an unofficial Xbox Live API.<br>
 In order to use **Xbl CLI** first you are going to need an OpenXBL registration and a personal API key.

 1. Go to [xbl.io](http://xbl.io)
-2. Login with your Xbox account
+2. Login with your Xbox Live account
 3. On the profile page create a new API key
 4. Save it, as you won't be able to recover it from the site later

 > [!WARNING]
 > The **free** tier of OpenXBL gives you **150 requests/day** only.
 Please note that the "requests/hour" title is not correct on the OpenXBL profile page, moreover it takes about 25 hours to reset the counter.

 Because of the daily limitations of OpenXBL you probably won't be able to get all your data at once, but do not worry **Xbl CLI** can work with partial data as well and can incrementally update your data later.
-By default **Xbl CLI** downloads both achievements and stats, but in order to save requests you can limit update to either `achievements` or `stats`.
+By default **Xbl CLI** downloads both achievements and stats, but in order to save requests and giving you the power to focus on the data you want you can limit update to either `achievements` or `stats`.

 ```
 Xbl -a={YourApiKey} -u